-The Combined Company may be involved in legal proceedings and/or is subject to industry rulings that could bring rise to claims in the ordinary course of business.
-The Combined Company has concluded that the likelihood is remote that the ultimate resolution of any pending litigation or pending claims will be material or have a material adverse effect on the Combined Company's business, financial position, results of operations or liquidity.
+The Company may be involved in legal proceedings and/or is subject to industry rulings that could bring rise to claims in the ordinary course of business.
+The Company has concluded that the likelihood is remote that the ultimate resolution of any pending litigation or pending claims will be material or have a material adverse effect on its business, financial position, results of operations or liquidity.